naturalsavage/MGS-MDN-Noesis/README.md

 This option will allow you to choose an Mtar file after the model has loaded.
 This allows you to view animations provided the bones match.

 ##### Highlight Missing Textures
-This option will addd a fuschia colour to textures that are missing so that they are easier to identify.
+This option will add a fuchsia colour to textures that are missing so that they are easier to identify.

 ##### Render Layer Map As Diffuse
 The game blends certain diffuse maps together, as I cannot do this in Noesis I have given the option to render the layer map as the main diffuse for the times when the layer map is supposed to be the main diffuse.